CybotAS/CookiebotWP/readme.txt

 ### 4.5.3 ###
 Release date: April 10th 2025

-Cookiebot CMP version 4.5.3 is out!
+Cookiebot by Usercentrics version 4.5.3 is out!
 This release adds bugfixes.

 ####Bugfixes####